omertheber12-ui/Jarvis/docs/GOOGLE_CALENDAR_SETUP.md

 3. Choose "Desktop app" as application type
 4. Name it "Jarvis Calendar"
 5. Download the JSON file
-6. Save it as `google_calendar_credentials.json` in the project root
+6. Save it as `data/credentials/google_calendar_credentials.json`

 ### 4. First-Time Authentication

-When you first run Jarvis with calendar enabled:
+When you first run Jarvis with calendar enabled (or execute the helper script):

 1. The app will prompt you to visit an authorization URL
 2. Sign in with your Google account